Mark 15

 Mark 15:24, Matthew 27:35.
 See Comments Matthew 27:35.

 Mark 15:25-26, Matthew 27:37.
 See Comments Matthew 27:37.
 In Mark 15:25, we have some extra information about the time of the crucifixion as being the third hour of the day.
 The Gospel of Mark gives the accusation written as “THE KING OF THE JEWS,” and Matthew gives the accusation as “THIS IS JESUS, THE KING OF THE JEWS.”
-The apparent explanation is that the Gospel of Mark does not provide the complete writing for the accusation; there is no error in either Gospel.
+The obvious explanation is that the Gospel of Mark does not give the complete writing for the accusation; there is no error in either Gospel.

 Mark 15:27-28, Matthew 27: 38.
 See Comments Matthew 27:38.